MicrosoftDocs/fabric-docs/docs/onelake/onelake-unity-catalog.md

 ### Notes

 - The sync notebook works with both managed and external Delta tables.
-If you’re using different Cloud storage locations for your Unity Catalog tables, the recommendation is to run the sync notebook separately by each Cloud connection.
+If you’re using multiple Cloud storage locations for your Unity Catalog tables (i.e. more than one ADLS Gen2), the recommendation is to run the sync notebook separately by each Cloud connection.
 - Views and non-Delta tables are skipped.
 - Access policies (grants) defined in Unity Catalog aren't inherited into Fabric.
 Only tables are synced.